jimmy-zhening-luo/linted/README.md

 ### Zero-Config

-No need to remember each plugin's `parserOptions`; you won't have to *this* just to enable Svelte linting:
+No need to remember each plugin's `parserOptions`; you won't have to do *this* just to enable Svelte linting:

   ```javascript
     // Lint TypeScript blocks in Svelte